hams71/Kafka_Demo_Python/README.md

 ### Zookeeper and Kafka

 - Now we install zookeeper and kafka server both will be in the same file will download this from google just type kafka download.
-- Remember to download the binary one and not the source one because we then have to build that on our own.
 - Download the zip file and unzip it and will get the folder

 - In the Conf File of Kafka Server we need to provide our IP of machine on which kafka is hosted and similarly for zookeeper